nworbde/netJina/README.md

 	rates(max_coeff,max_channels) 	:= array of coeffiencts for rates n_coeff(max_channels)			:= number of coefficients for each channel q(max_channels)					:= q-value for each channel
+	status(max_channels)			:= logical mask arrary.  stores FALSE if the channel is unavailable or is not a forward rate
 	ierr							:= error flag, 0 means all okay.

 The channels (12 in all) are accessed via the following pointers